aws-samples/aws-securityhub-to-email/README.md

       + Your custom action will now show in the listing of Security Hub custom actions console.

-5.	*Optional* **step to customize the Email notification**
+5.	*Optional* **step to customize the Email notification** Outlined here is an option to customize the email notification.
+By default, the email body contains the full JSON formatted text of the Security Hub finding.
+By making these optional edits the email notification will be one line with enough information for you to decide what your next steps will be.
        - Navigate to the CloudWatch Events console (https://console.aws.amazon.com/cloudwatch/) and select the Events/Rules menu.
        - Click on the CloudWatch Event Rule that was created by the CloudFormation Template.
 It will be named “SecurityHubFindingsToEmail”
        - Select Actions and click on Edit